 Experience within the context of current faculty research projects.
 Student is assigned responsibility depending on qualifications.
 "Y" grade only.
 May be repeated for a total of 6 hours.
-Prerequisites: approval of faculty member prior to registration; "B" average in major.
+Prerequisites: approval of faculty member prior to registration; "B" (3.00) GPA in major.
 Pre or corequisite: PSY 230 or equivalent.